American Academy of Facial Esthetics Trained Physicians, Dentists and Nurse

 As with any medical procedure there are possible risks and side effects when using Botox for TMJ treatment.
 Since this is a non-surgical treatment procedure, the risks and possible complications are infrequent, minimal and temporary.

 There could also be bruising at the injection site.
 The lips are used more than the forehead for common activities such as chewing, kissing, and talking.
-Therefore Botox injections around the mouth are less useful in TMJ treatment and can have more potential inconvenient effects.
+Therefore Botulinum Toxin injections around the mouth are less useful in TMJ treatment and can have more potential inconvenient effects.
 These every day activities may become more difficult and too much Botox® around the mouth can result in drooling.
 Another limitation to Botox® injection for TMJ treatments is that there is a possibility of developing antibodies that would render the TMJ treatments less and less effective over time.
 This resistance could be delayed by using the lowest effective dose possible over the longest intervals of time.
 Botox injection treatments should be avoided during pregnancy and lactation.